junxit/us-congress-bills-119/metadata.md

 - 2025-03-10 — On agreeing to the resolution Agreed to without objection. (text: CR H1060)
 - 2025-03-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection. (text: CR H1060)
 - 2025-03-11 — Received in the Senate.
+- 2025-03-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2025-03-14 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S1786)
+- 2025-03-17 — Message on Senate action sent to the House.